 Most of the time on calm day trips a skeged Seawave manages fine without a rudder.
 But on a longer multi-day trip, or a scheduled one like Mull, you have to deal with the weather you’re given, or sit it out.
 As it is, unlike hardshells, IKs are innately more windprone as they’re lighter and sit higher on the water.

-I paddled with a ten-ton hardshell once in Australia with my old K40 (left).
-Where we could, we both had sails (right) and the hardshell flew along (a rudder makes kayak sailing much easier).
+I paddled with a ten-ton hardshell once in Australia with my old K40 (above).
+Where we could, we both had sails and the hardshell flew along (a rudder makes kayak sailing much easier).
 But me, I had to give up on day two; I couldn’t control my kayak in the 20-30-knot backwinds, and that was with a rudder.
 On another earlier paddle in Ozzie in my Sunny I remember pulling hard on one arm for hours and days to counteract the crosswinds.
 I ended up with arms like a fiddler crab.

 So with an IK the window of rudder usefulness – when winds are strong enough to require rudder correction, but before they’re too strong for all except short, white-knuckle crossings – is actually quite narrow.
 Say, between 10 and 20mph.

 This’s why I’d sooner not spend £200 finding out if a rudder suits my sort of paddling.
 A rudder isn’t going to transform my Seawave and I may end up not using it much, as I’ve done with my disc sail (though having a rudder again may encourage me to give sailing another go).
-But a rudder will slightly extend my boat’s paddlability.
+But a rudder will slightly extend my boat’s paddleability.
 When a brisk quarter wind blows from front or rear I’ll be able to set the rudder against it and power away with equal effort on both arms.
 Anatomical consequences?
 More Popeye, less Fiddler crab.

 Gumotex’s old Helios ran a crude rudder using the stern seam flap to pivot the rudder with very basic stirrups.
 The sea-slick Seawave isn’t made like that so needs some sort of fitting.
 Bodging etiquette requires that costs, effort if not time taken must be a practical minimum – and all additions must be reversible with minimum alternations to the craft.
 What I’ve made here is only a prototype which I’m calling Mk1.
 As you’ll read, i found many ways to improve it.

-The Chinese SoT item (left and right) has a 16″ blade, minimal blade breadth, can be quickly removed on the pivot pin and can be both retracted completely from the water and dropped back in, using control lines.
-And better still, the retraction sweep comes right out and drops over the back of the deck, not sticking out vulnerably like the Incept rudder (right) or the Gumotex kit.
+The Chinese SoT item (left and right) has a 16″ blade, minimal blade breadth, can be quickly removed on the pivot pin, and can be both retracted completely from the water and dropped back in, using control lines.
+And better still, the retraction sweep comes right out and drops over the back of the deck, not sticking out vulnerably like the Incept rudder (above) or the Gumotex kit.

 While the rudder inched its way here from Hong Kong I came up with a rough idea to mount it on a chopped up kitchen chopping board held in place by straps or similar off the rearmost deck line sleeves, then cinched down with an extra D-ring glued under the stern – the only mod permanently added to the actual boat.

-On the end of the board some sort of gudgeon pivot swivel bracket device was needed – either a proper stainless steel bracket from SeaLect (right), or a block of whatever fixed to the board plus a ⅜” hole drilled through it to take the rudder pin.
+On the end of the board some sort of gudgeon pivot swivel bracket device was needed – either a proper stainless steel bracket from SeaLect (left), or a block of whatever fixed to the board plus a ⅜” hole drilled through it to take the rudder pin.
 Rigidity, or minimal flex is important if the rudder is to feel responsive – another flaw I recall from the Incept.
 Mounting something rigidly on the end of an IK is tricky, but if my first ideas aren’t good enough, there’ll be other ways of doing it.

 The way I chopped my 8mm board up and glued on the off-cuts for added stiffness produced about an inch of thickness at the back (right).
 And when the rudder turned up with a gudgeon pivot swivel sleeve, I decided it could be jammed into the back end of my board to provide a solid enough pivot.